Jena: By road

-By aviation
+By air

-The next local airports to Jena are the Erfurt–Weimar Airport, approx. 50 km to the west and the Leipzig/Halle Airport, approx. 80 km to the northeast, which both serve mostly for holiday flights to the Mediterranean and other touristic regions.
-The next major airports are Frankfurt Airport, Berlin Brandenburg Airport and Munich Airport.
+The nearest airports to Jena are Erfurt–Weimar Airport, approx. 50 km to the west and Leipzig/Halle Airport, approx. 80 km to the northeast, which both serve mostly holiday flights to the Mediterranean and other holiday destinations.
+The nearest major airports are Frankfurt Airport, Berlin Brandenburg Airport and Munich Airport.

 By bike

-Despite the hilly terrain in some parts, Jena is a cycling city, due to the many students.
-Cycling has become more popular in Jena since the 1990s when good quality bike paths began to be built.
-There are bike lanes along some main streets, though, in comparison to other cities in Germany, there are deficits.
+Despite the hilly terrain in some parts, Jena is a cycling city thanks to its large student population.
+Cycling has become more popular since the 1990s when good quality bike paths began to be built.
+There are bike lanes along some main roads, though cycling infrastructure is less developed compared with what exists in other German cities.

-For bicycle touring there is the "Saale track" (Saale-Radweg) and the "Thuringian city string track" (Radweg Thüringer Städtekette).
+For bicycle touring there is the "Saale cycle route" (Saale-Radweg) and the "Towns of Thuringia cycle route" (Radweg Thüringer Städtekette).
 Both of these connect points of tourist interest: the former along the Saale valley from Fichtel Mountains in Bavaria to the Elbe river near Magdeburg, while the latter follows the medieval Via Regia closely and runs from Eisenach via Erfurt, Weimar and Jena to Altenburg via Gera.

 Trams and buses

-The Jena tramway network was established in 1901 and enlarged after the German reunification.
-It connects the major districts with the city centre; there are 5 ordinary lines served in different intervals between 7,5 and 20 minutes.
+The Jena tramway network was established in 1901 and enlarged after German reunification.
+It connects the major districts with the city centre; there are 5 ordinary lines served in different intervals between 7.5 and 20 minutes.
 Nevertheless, there are some old single-track segments interfering the services.
 Furthermore, there is an extensive network of buses, run (such as the trams) by the "Jenah" organization, a pun on Jena and the German de lit. 'public transport'.
 Buses of the JES Verkehrsgesellschaft connect Jena with cities and villages in the region.